funbrain29/CSubsetCompiler/README.md

 # Subset of C Compiler
+A compiler of a very small subset of C.

-Written by Dillon Anderson during the Dixie State University College course "CS-4550 Compilers".
+Code written by Dillon Anderson for the "CS-4550 Compilers" class at Dixie State University.
 Compiler developed and class taught by Barton Stander.